ibm-cloud-docs/cis/about.md

 ## Security features
 {: #cis-security-features}

 Proxy your [DNS records](/docs/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) or a [global load balancer](/docs/cis?topic=cis-global-load-balancer-glb-concepts) to use the security features.
-This allows traffic to flow through our servers and you can monitor the data.
+The proxy allows traffic to flow through our servers and you can monitor the data.

 ![security-graphic.png](images/security-graphic.png "Image describing security features"){: caption="Figure 1.
 Security features" caption-side="bottom}